someguy9/sayt.js/README.md

 Example
 =======

-You can view an example of this script on my site [here](http://drawne.com/demo/sayt.js "sayt.js example").
+You can view an example of this script on my site *[here](http://drawne.com/demo/sayt.js "sayt.js example")*.

 Usage
 ======